silversub/terraform/setup_cli.md

       ```
       {: pre}

    If you want to explicitly place the provider in your system location.
-You need to follow the steps provided in the Terraform provider, For more information about Terraform v0.13 plug-in download, refer to [Explicit provider](https://www.terraform.io/upgrade-guides/0-13.html#explicit-provider-source-locations){: external}.
+You need to follow the steps provided in the Terraform on {{site.data.keyword.cloud_notm}} provider, For more information about Terraform on {{site.data.keyword.cloud_notm}} v0.13 plug-in download, refer to [Explicit provider](https://www.terraform.io/upgrade-guides/0-13.html#explicit-provider-source-locations){: external}.
    {: note}

-   **Install provider for Terraform v0.12**
+   **Install provider for Terraform on {{site.data.keyword.cloud_notm}} v0.12**

     1. [Download the latest version of the {{site.data.keyword.cloud_notm}} Provider binary package ![External link icon](../icons/launch-glyph.svg "External link icon")](https://github.com/IBM-Cloud/terraform-provider-ibm/releases).
     2. Extract the {{site.data.keyword.cloud_notm}} provider package to retrieve the binary file.
     3. Create a hidden folder for your plug-in.
-The {{site.data.keyword.cloud_notm}} Provider plug-in is used only by the Terraform CLI and is not meant to be accessed by the user.
+The {{site.data.keyword.cloud_notm}} Provider plug-in is used only by the Terraform on {{site.data.keyword.cloud_notm}} CLI and is not meant to be accessed by the user.
       ```
       mkdir -p $HOME/.terraform.d/plugins
       ```